 2. Convert your Minimum Success Criteria to a Customer/User Throughput Number

 We need to convert our minimum success criteria goal into a more actionable number.
-I prefer using customer throughput which comes from the “Customer Factory” metaphor.
+I prefer using customer throughput from the “Customer Factory” metaphor.

 The universal goal of every business is to make happy customers.

 Happy customers get you paid, and doing this repeatedly and sustainably is the goal of every business.

 In this case, though, you need first to create happy users and then find customers who will pay for their happiness.